Erastuskanyatta/Introduction-to-PHP/index.md

 ?>
 The output here should be ;
 ```
-your are a kid!!
+you are a kid!!
 ```
 From the above example we have:
 - $age = 15; - variable $age is defined and a value 15 is assigned to it.
+Variables start with the $sign followed by the name of the variable.
 - if ($age < "18")- this the condition to be followed.
-- echo "your are a kid!"- this will be the output if the condition is true
+- echo "you are a kid!"- this will be the output if the condition is true

 2) if...else statement